Skip to content

 3. run /ok-to-test-managed commands for all cloud providers

-4. merge PR if everyhing is green
+4. merge PR if everything is green

 5. CI picks up the new chart version and creates a new GitHub Release for it